The Cold War 1945-1960

 Trying to achieve an advantageous outcome by pushing dangerous events to the brink of conflict.
 Brinkmanship.
 In History, brinkmanship refers to the strategy of escalating a situation to the edge of disaster to gain an upper hand, often seen during the Cold War.

-Tasked with gathering and analyzing national security information from around the world
+tasked with gathering and analyzing national security information from around the world

 Central Intelligence Agency